dagahren/Evomics/readme.md

 --

 ##	Reproducibility 101
 We have now run a few analyses with several datasets and programs.
 Have a look at the files you produced.
 Would you remember what all the different files are and recall how you produced them?
-Probably not, so to be kind to your future self finding a way to organise your work is highly recommended.
+Probably not, so to be kind to your future self (and colleagues!) finding a way to organise your work is highly recommended.
 Below there are a few suggestions that could be useful, but feel free to find your own path (no pun intended).

 Lets do another exercise and this time we will run it with a recommended file structure to follow.
 It will be a bit harder to keep track of the structure and in which directory you are but for a real project it would be highly beneficial.